For over two decades, Sense has been offering massage services at exhibitions and events.

-As with any retail environment, a lot of products and services are purchased simply because of the customer’s awareness of the brand.
+As with any retail environment, many products and services are purchased simply because of the customer's awareness of the brand.

 Make them go where you want them to go.

 You want your salespeople to greet potential customers as quickly as possible.
-To predict how attendees of an exhibition will flow on to your stand can be tricky if it is open from all directions.
-By constructing your stand in such a way that there is only one entrance and one exit, you have a predictable traffic flow.
+To predict how attendees of an exhibition will flow onto your stand can be tricky if it is open from all directions.
+By constructing your stand in such a way that there is only one entrance and one exit, you create a predictable traffic flow.
 Then all stand visitors can be greeted and thanked for visiting.

 Keep an eye on the competition

 It is important to make sure you know what the competition is up to.
-During the show a lot of spies are sent out on fact-finding missions.
+During the show, many spies are sent out on fact-finding missions.
 It is the best time to do this – most of the competition being under the same roof.

 Designing your stand

-Ensure that your stand has been designed so that it is your products are visible from a distance.
+Ensure that your stand has been designed so that your products are visible from a distance.